 Here goes to the best of my ability an explanation of my development process.
 There’s also a bit of design within the process, they’re just somewhat misnamed, such as the first step after intake.

 This is one of those steps that should be iterative and I’d also name it something more along the lines of design.
-Things are a little more rough at this point and it’s important to work closely with business partners/clients and subject matter experts to get this right.
+Things are a little rougher at this point and it’s important to work closely with business partners/clients and subject matter experts to get this right.

 It can move to the proposal stage and then roll back into the earlier stage several times before everything looks good and is ready to move into the scripting stage.